Bleeding-edge VS. Stable

 When you start a new project, the greenfield scenario is valuable.

-As an Engineer even more, maybe you’ve been working with the same stack, and all of a sudden you get to choose the stack.
+As an Engineer even more, maybe you’ve been working with the same stack,

 It doesn’t happen often, therefore it’s a chance to try the new technologies you’ve heard about.